csc-training/geocomputing_course/materials/parallel_python.md

 ### How to make the code parallel?
 Dask provides several options, inc [Dask DataFrames](https://docs.dask.org/en/stable/dataframe.html), [Dask Arrays](https://docs.dask.org/en/stable/array.html), [Dask Bags](https://docs.dask.org/en/stable/bag.html), [Dask Delayed](https://docs.dask.org/en/stable/delayed.html) and [Dask Futures](https://docs.dask.org/en/stable/futures.html).
 This decision depends on the type of analyzed data and already existing code.
 Additionally Dask has support for scalable machine learning with [DaskML](https://ml.dask.org/).

 In this course we use Delayed functions.
-Delayed functions are useful in parallelising existing code.
+Delayed functions are useful in parallelizing existing code.
 This approach delays function calls and creates a graph of the computing process.
 From the graph, Dask can then divide the work tasks to different workers whenever parallel computing is possible.
-Keep in mind that the other ways of code parallelisation might suit better in different use cases.
+Keep in mind that the other ways of code parallelization might suit better in different use cases.

 The changes to code are exactly the same for all parallization set-ups.
 The most simple changes could be: